God-Building: Revival of God-Building

 On an early December morning tractor drivers [from the surrounding region] converge in Zhytomyr.
 At the entry to the city they are met by the representatives of the city factories who report to them on the progress of the socialist emulation and invite the drivers to their factories, where the peasants and the workers engage in heart-searching and business like discussions.
 Then a parade of agrarian technology takes place at the Lenin Square.
 Solemnly, accompanied by an orchestra, the best workers and peasants receive their prizes and diplomas.
 Then all of them make public production-quota pledges for the forthcoming year at the city theatre.

 Special rites and ceremonies were devised in the 1960s to celebrate the granting of passports on the sixteenth birthday.
 Another rite was created for initiation into the ranks of workers and peasants.
 As early as the late 1950s, the state had also been making more ceremonious civil marriages, name-giving ceremonies for babies and funerals, in order to compete with the church.

-In the Western Ukraine, clubs of militant atheists in the post-Khrushchev years created new secular rites to replace church-related rites.
+In Western Ukraine, clubs of militant atheists in the post-Khrushchev years created new secular rites to replace church-related rites.

 Paganism re-emerged in areas that the church had been eliminated from, and this was used in the arguments of those who argued in favour of God-building and the need for people to have religion.

 Official Soviet propaganda proclaimed much success in these rites tearing people away from the church, however, this may not have been truthful.
 Official figures that showed declines in baptisms or church marriages, may have reflected more people asking pastors to do such things secretly rather than an actual decline after the introduction of improved secular rites.